 - What role will the TA have in communication (if applicable)?

 Canvas provides multiple ways for you to communicate with students, such as Announcements, Discussions, Inbox/Conversations.
 All of these are governed by individual users’ Notification settings.
-For more information on the technical skills required to use these Canvas features, see http://it.umn.edu/canvas.
+For more information on the technical skills required to use these Canvas features, go to UMN Canvas Learning Center.